-For the three months ended March 31, 2018, distributions to non-controlling interests included distributions to ENLC for its ownership in EnLink Oklahoma T.O. and distributions to Marathon Petroleum for its ownership in the Ascension JV.
-For the three months ended March 31, 2017, distributions to non-controlling interests included distributions to ENLC for its ownership in EnLink Oklahoma T.O., distributions to NGP for its ownership in the Delaware Basin JV, and distributions to another minor non-controlling interest.
+Distributions to non-controlling interests included distributions paid on ENLK common units, Series B Preferred Units, and Series C Preferred Units, as well as distributions made to our joint venture partners.
+For the three months ended March 31, 2018, distributions to non-controlling interests included distributions to Marathon Petroleum for its ownership in the Ascension JV.
+For the three months ended March 31, 2017, distributions to non-controlling interests included distributions to NGP for its ownership in the Delaware Basin JV and distributions to another minor non-controlling interest.

-Series B Preferred Unit distributions for the first quarter of 2017 were paid in-kindin the form of additional Series B Preferred Units.
+Series B Preferred Unit distributions for the first quarter of 2017 were paid in-kindby ENLK in the form of additional Series B Preferred Units.
 As these were non-cash distributions, they were not reflected in our financing cash flows for the three months ended March 31, 2017.
 Beginning with the quarter ended September 30, 2017, Series B Preferred Unit distributions are payable quarterly in cash in an amount per quarter equal to \$0.28125 per Series B Preferred Unit (the "Cash Distribution Component") plus an in-kind distribution equal to the greater of (a) 0.0025 Series B Preferred Units per Series B Preferred Unit and (b) an amount equal to (i) the excess, if any, of the distributions that would have been payable had the Series B Preferred Units converted into common units for that quarter over the Cash Distribution Component, divided by (ii) the issue price of \$15.00.

-Distributions on the Series C Preferred Units accrue and are cumulative from the date of original issue and payable semi-annually in arrears on the 15th day of June and December of each year through and including December 15, 2022 and, thereafter, quarterly in arrears on the 15th day of March, June, September, and December of each year, in each case, if and when declared by our general partner out of legally available funds for such purpose.
+Distributions on the Series C Preferred Units accrue and are cumulative from the date of original issue and payable semi-annually in arrears on the 15th day of June and December of each year through and including December 15, 2022 and, thereafter, quarterly in arrears on the 15th day of March, June, September, and December of each year, in each case, if and when declared by the General Partner out of legally available funds for such purpose.
 The distribution rate for the Series C Preferred Units from and including the date of original issue to, but not including, December 15, 2022 is 6.0% per annum.
 On and after December 15, 2022, distributions on the Series C Preferred Units will accumulate for each distribution period at a percentage of the \$1,000 liquidation preference per unit equal to an annual floating rate of the three-month LIBOR plus a spread of 4.11%.